JolienAtmire/ORCID-rest-api/docs/functionality.md

 Test, Author::0000-0002-9315-2622
 ```

 When the ORCID ID that was specified is not found, the author name and ORCID ID will still be added to the item.
-A new authority will be created with this ORCID ID.
+A new authority will be created with the author name and this ORCID ID.
 When the ORCID ID is immediately found, on the contrary, DSpace will add the author name, ORCID ID and the existing authority key to the item in question.

 ### Adding Authors without Authority or ORCID ID Specified

-It is also possible to update an existing item with an additional author without specifying that author’s authority key or ORCID ID.
+It is also possible to update an item with an additional author without specifying that author’s authority key or ORCID ID.
 In such cases, only the author name is sent in through the REST API.
 When the API passes on such an author name without any additional information to DSpace, the result will be different depending on the matches DSpace will find on the string name of that author:

 * If an exact string name match is found on an existing authority record that does not have an ORCID, the author will get linked to this existing non-ORCID authority record.
 Both the author name and his authority key will be added to the item.
 * If an exact string name match is found on an existing authority record that does have an ORCID, the author will not get linked to the existing ORCID authority.
 A new non-ORCID authority will be created.
 The author name and the newly created authority will be added to the item.